 Our analysis looks at the known population among those groups - that is, the people for whom we hold diversity information.
 For gender and age, we have information for 93% and 99.9% of the practising population, respectively, and 73% for ethnicity.
-Because of the way we have collected disability data in the past1, we can only identify the proportion of people who have declared a disability, which is 1% of the practising population.
+Because of the way we have collected disability data in the past $\frac{1[\#n1]}{1}$ , we can only identify the proportion of people who have declared a disability, which is 1% of the practising population.

-From page 14, a full set of the charts showing the data at each of the stages can be found in this report.
+From the Diversity profile: Stages 1 and 2 section [#diversityprofile] onwards, a full set of the tables showing the data at each of the stages can be found.
 We have also looked at how the cases at the SDT have been concluded, in particular, whether there is a difference by diversity characteristic in the use of agreed outcomes.
 We have provided the diversity declaration rates at each stage.